brown-cs132-s13/labs/security/README.md

 If a resource (i.e. a handler, a path, an endpoint) does not check that the request being made is authenticated by a user with appropriate permissions then that resource isn't secure.
 Imagine, for example the resources of Insecure Banking Inc.:

-`/login` Login page for the bank, redirects to `/myaccount` `/myaccount` Makes sure the user is authenticated and if so, shows their balance and assorted interfaces (such as a link to `/transfer-money`.)
+`/login` Login page for the bank, redirects to `/myaccount`

+`/myaccount` Makes sure the user is authenticated and if so, shows their balance and assorted interfaces (such as a link to `/transfer-money`.)

 `/transfer-money` Moves money between two accounts as specified by the request.

 If `/transfer-money` does not explicitly check that the sending account is authenticated, any user can send money from anyone's bank account -- even if they're never shown the interface to it. *An attacker can always make a request to any URL (i.e. any resource on your server) with any parameters of their choice.* This means any path, any parameters, and any headers (and therefore any cookies).
 If you don't check to make sure in some way that they should be allowed to make that request then they can.

 ### Things sent in plaintext are not secure

-(We won't look at this, but it's something which is important to know.)

 The default protocol for the web, HTTP, sends everything over the internet in plain text.
 This means that if someone else controls a router between